ElektraInitiative/libelektra/src/plugins/ini/README.md

-- infos = Information about the ini plugin is in keys below
+- infos=Information about the ini plugin is in keys below
-- infos/author = Thomas Waser <thomas.waser@libelektra.org>
+- infos/author=Thomas Waser <thomas.waser@libelektra.org>
-- infos/licence = BSD
+- infos/licence=BSD
 - infos/needs =
-- infos/provides = storage/ini
+- infos/provides=storage/ini
-- infos/recommends = binary
+- infos/recommends=binary
-- infos/placements = getstorage setstorage
+- infos/placements=getstorage setstorage
-- infos/status = maintained unittest shelltest nodep libc configurable 1000
+- infos/status=maintained unittest shelltest nodep libc configurable 1000
-- infos/metadata = order
+- infos/metadata=order
-- infos/description = storage plugin for ini files
+- infos/description=storage plugin for ini files

 ## Introduction

 This plugin allows Elektra's users to read and write INI files.
-INI files consist of simple key value pairs of the form `key = value`.
+INI files consist of simple key value pairs of the form `key=value`.
 Additionally keys can be categorized into different sections.
 Sections must be enclosed in "[]", for example "[section]".
 Each section is converted into a directory key